WebBreacher/tilde_enum/README.md

 [*]  Found one!
 (Size 1307) http://iis/parameters.xml
 [*]  Found one!
 (Size 1307) http://iis/parameter.xml
 [+]  Searching for passwo in word list
-[!]
-Extension (x) too short to look up in word list.
+[-]  Extension (x) too short to look up in word list.
 We will use it to bruteforce.
 [*]  Found one!
 (Size 198) http://iis/passwords.x
 [+]  Searching for postin in word list
 [+]  Searching for htm in extension word list
 [*]  Found one!
 (Size 2449) http://iis/postinfo.html
 [+]  Searching for server in word list
-[!]
-Extension (ht) too short to look up in word list.
+[-]  Extension (ht) too short to look up in word list.
 We will use it to bruteforce.
 [+]  Searching for 2ac185 in word list
 [+]  Searching for htm in extension word list
-[!]
-File name (321) too short to look up in word list.
+[-]  File name (321) too  to look up in word list.
 We will use it to bruteforce.
 [+]  Searching for xls in extension word list
 [*]  Found one!
 (Size 227) http://iis/321.xlsx
-[!]
-File name (4321) too short to look up in word list.
+[-]  File name (4321) too  to look up in word list.
 We will use it to bruteforce.
 [+]  Searching for htm in extension word list
 [*]  Found one!
 (Size 227) http://iis/4321.html
 [+]  Searching for 654321 in word list